unisonweb/unison/docs/github-actions-help.md

 I suspect on Windows it can't support paths that select a drive in a Unix-y way, like `/c/asdf` or `/d/asdf`.
 It's got to be `C:/asdf` or `C:\asdf` etc.

+Upload will complain if any

+Upload and Download plugin versions have to match.

 ### Reusability

 Github supports splitting off "reusable workflows" (`jobs` that can be imported into another workflow), and "composite actions" (multi-step `steps` that can be imported into another `job`).